Nick3570/ELKStack-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting congestion to the network.

-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+Load balancers protect the availability to a network by distributing traffic across multiple servers to reduce load.
+The advantage of a Jump Box is being able to maintain configuration files for an entire network and be able to distribute them all easily while also being able to have a way to connect to machines on a network that don't have a public IP address.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
 - _TODO: What does Filebeat watch for?_
 - _TODO: What does Metricbeat record?_